momostarsky/imebra_git/docs/quick_tour.rst

 may have more than 8 bits per channel (up to 32) and may have a different color space (for instance MONOCHROME1, MONOCHROME2, YBR_FULL, etc).

-While the necessary transforms are performed automatically by the :cpp:class:`imebra::DrawBitmap` class, some transformations must still be performed by the client application.
+While the necessary transforms are performed automatically by the :cpp:class:`dicomhero::DrawBitmap` class, some transformations must still be performed by the client application.

-In particular, the :cpp:class:`imebra::DrawBitmap` class takes care of:
+In particular, the :cpp:class:`dicomhero::DrawBitmap` class takes care of:

 - converting the color space
 - shifting the channels values to 8 bit

-The client application must take care of applying the :cpp:class:`imebra::ModalityVOILUT` transform (but this is easily done by calling :cpp:member:`imebra::DataSet::getImageApplyModalityTransform` instead of :cpp:member:`imebra::DataSet::getImage`) and the :cpp:member:`imebra::VOILUT` transform.
+The client application must take care of applying the :cpp:class:`dicomhero::ModalityVOILUT` transform (but this is easily done by calling :cpp:member:`dicomhero::DataSet::getImageApplyModalityTransform` instead of :cpp:member:`dicomhero::DataSet::getImage`) and the :cpp:member:`dicomhero::VOILUT` transform.

-The :cpp:member:`imebra::VOILUT` can be applied only to monochromatic images and changes the image's contrast to enhance different portions of the image (for instance just the bones or the tissue).
+The :cpp:member:`dicomhero::VOILUT` can be applied only to monochromatic images and changes the image's contrast to enhance different portions of the image (for instance just the bones or the tissue).

 Usually, the dataSet contains few tags that store some pre-defined settings for the image: the client application should apply those values to the VOILUT transform.
 The pre-defined settings come as pairs of center/width values or as Lookup Tables stored in the DICOM sequence 0028,3010.

-To retrieve the pairs center/width use the method :cpp:member:`imebra::DataSet::getVOIs`, while to retrieve the LUTs use the method :cpp:member:`imebra::DataSet::getLUT`.
+To retrieve the pairs center/width use the method :cpp:member:`dicomhero::DataSet::getVOIs`, while to retrieve the LUTs use the method :cpp:member:`dicomhero::DataSet::getLUT`.

 in C++